-From December 2017, the way Australian women will be screened for cervical cancer will change.
-The Medical Services Advisory Committee (MSAC) have recommended a liquid based collection for HPV DNA testing with a 5 yearly screening interval.
-Screening will commence at 25 years of age.
+The way Australian patients are screened for cervical cancer has changed.
+The Medical Services Advisory Committee (MSAC) recommend a liquid based collection for HPV DNA testing with a 5-yearly screening interval.
+Screening now commences at 25 years of age.

-Under the new guidelines, a sample of cells is collected from the cervix into the liquid based specimen vial, which will be analysed to identify the presence of HPV viral DNA at the molecular level.
+A sample of cells is collected from the cervix into the liquid-based specimen vial, which is analysed to identify the presence of HPV viral DNA at the molecular level.
 The traditional glass slide Pap smear has been phased out and now incurs a private fee as the Medicare Benefits Schedule (MBS) no longer covers the cost and is not recognised by the new guidelines.

-Women aged 25 to 74 years will be invited every 5 years to have a primary HPV test.
-This includes both vaccinated and unvaccinated women.
+Patients aged 25 to 74 years are invited every 5 years to have an HPV test.
+This includes both vaccinated and unvaccinated screening participants.

-• If HPV is not detected, cytology will not be performed and a repeat screening in five years will be made.
+- If HPV is not detected, cytology will not be performed and a recommendation to repeat screening in five years will be made.
 Cytology will be performed if the patient has presented with symptoms of cervical disease or is undergoing management of a cervical abnormality.

-There will be a combined report for HPV and cytology (LBC) results, which will include a risk category and the recommended management, in line with the new guidelines.
+There will be a combined report for HPV and cytology (LBC) results, which includes a risk category and the recommended management, in line with the guidelines.

 There are three risk categories: